mxnt10/refine/README.md

 ```
 <br/>

 Now, compared to the *tail*.
-As you can see the empty line also comes into the equation.
-The line is empty, but it exists, so it must be counted.
-However, it will be visible only in -l and as an extra line:
+As you can see, the last line does not enter the equation if it is empty, just like the *tail*:
 ```sh
 $ tail -5 LICENSE
 into proprietary programs.
 If your program is a subroutine library, you